hdsr-mid/hdsr_fewspy/README.md

 - work: this data is being validated by a HDSR person (data validator CAW).
 This data might change every day.
 - validated: data without invalid data.
 Note that this data is published months after the actual measurement.

-The names of the pi_settings are:
+The names of the pi_settings are (see class DefaultPiSettingsChoices):
 - wis_production_point_raw
 - wis_production_point_work
 - wis_production_point_validated